 Photos are very popular in adventure games, easier to manage than videos, but still a source of creative and fun memories.
 Photo hunts are games that are all about photos.
 Teams stage photos according to a task list (use clue game to prepare in Loquiz and see some tasks in the Question Library or 20 fun photo scavenger hunt team building tasks.
-The other option is that players find correct locations and stage photos (any outdoor game type will work best) in correct locations.
+The other option is that players find correct locations and stage photos (any outdoor game type will work best) in the correct locations.

 I’ve been running photo scavenger hunts for the last 15 years.
-We started with single-use cameras, moved to Polaroid cameras and then to the first digital cameras.
+We started with single-use cameras, moved to Polaroid cameras, and then to the first digital cameras.
 The photos coming out from the first digital cameras were a joke in itself.
 But that is another story.

 This story is not about what tasks to involve, but rather how to rate the photos afterwards.
 Players go out and take the photos, but how do you set the rules so that it is fun and engaging and you can actually point out a winner?

 Over the years we have tested several options.
 Some are :